MargaretteG/Rescue-TAILS---Animal-Shelter-Website/README.md

    - Take your new pet home.
 5. **Donate**: Support us by making a donation through the "Donate" page.

-## Some Screenshots of Rescue TAILS Website (navigate through the website to experience full full functions)
+## Some Screenshots of Rescue TAILS Website
+Navigate through the website to experience it fully margaretteg.github.io/Rescue-TAILS---Animal-Shelter-Website/

 ![Welcoming Page Screenshot](screenshots/welcoming.png)
 *The Welcoming Page of Rescue Tails.*